lorencerri/screeps/README.md

 - [ ] Implement a road building & repair queue
 - [ ] Automatically place road building orders on frequently traveled paths (possibly by couriers only while not on expeditions)
 - [ ] Implement scout class
+- [ ] Rewrite the parts system of spawning, should allow for every x part put an additional y part

 **Known Issues**